 An expansive walk-in shower adorned in marble creates an elegant, spa-like oasis.
-And isn’t that we all want to create?
+And isn’t that what we all want to make?

 Don’t even get me started on soaking tubs.
-This one below is just down right dreamy, masterfully tucked in an arched, tile-lined cove.
+This one below is just dreamy, masterfully tucked in an arched, tile-lined cove.

 For our tub, I’ve planned the perfect way to save some big money and use a standard roman tub filler.
-Instead of an extremely costly freestanding tub filler or a wall mounted one like this image shows.
+Instead of an extremely costly freestanding tub filler or a wall-mounted one like this image shows.
 The look will be very clean, simple, and will use less floor space.
-To achieve this stunning finish, most home owners, if they don’t have the funds available will use an equity release calculator to see how much money they can borrow to complete the necessary renovations.

 Thankfully, I happened upon an open-box, freestanding tub a month ago, making my tub purchase a half-priced deal!

 It won’t be long before this room will become the marble retreat I have dreamed of.

 Well, hopefully not too long.
 We are a week into our renovation.
 Everything has been demolished, the old jetted tub was hauled to the curb.
 The new subfloor has been installed and the reconfigured shower wall has been built.